h1376h/MLCourse/ML_Obsidian_Vault/Lectures/6/Quiz/L6_3_Quiz.md

 2. **Split Strategy**: If you could only use ONE feature to split the data, which would you choose and why?
 Draw the resulting tree.
 3. **Verification**: Now calculate the information gain for your chosen feature to verify your intuition was correct.
 4. **Tree Construction**: Build the complete decision tree using ID3 algorithm (show your work for the first two levels).
+5. **CART Comparison**: Now build the tree using CART algorithm with BOTH Gini impurity and entropy.
+Compare the resulting trees - are they identical?
+Explain any differences.
-5. **Creative Challenge**: Design a new data card that would make your tree misclassify.
+6. **Creative Challenge**: Design a new data card that would make your tree misclassify.
 What does this reveal about decision tree limitations?

 For a detailed explanation of this question, see [Question 33: Decision Tree Card Game](L6_3_33_explanation.md).